SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services/17_Graphit/images/39_graphit_with_parameters.PNG)

-## Parameters setup when calling Graphit directly from swagger
+## Parameters Setup when Calling Graphit Directly from Swagger
 You must add the parameters to the parameters window to allow creating a GET request for the Graphit file and populate the parameters in the Swagger.
 You must populate the parameter's value in the Swagger for the Graphit execution (the debug values are taken only when debugging the Graphit file).

 Example: